Quotients, pure existential completions and arithmetic universes: Regular and Exact completions of elementary pure existential doctrines

-Combining the regular exact completion of an elementary pure existential doctrine with the exact completion $\exreg{-}$ of a regular category \cite{SFEC,REC} one can define the so-called \emph{exact completion of an elementary and pure existential doctrine} as pointed out in \cite[Sec.
-3]{UEC}: \begin{definition}[exact completion \cite{UEC}] Let $P$ be an elementary pure existential doctrine.
-We call the category $\exdoctrine{P}:=\exreg{\regdoctrine{P}}$ the \textbf{exact completion} of $P$. \end{definition}
+Combining the regular completion of an elementary pure existential doctrine with the exact completion $\exreg{-}$ of a regular category \cite{SFEC,REC}, one can define the so-called \emph{exact completion of an elementary and pure existential doctrine} as pointed out in \cite[Sec.
+3]{UEC}: \begin{definition} Let $P$ be an elementary pure existential doctrine.
+We call the category $\exdoctrine{P}:=\exreg{\regdoctrine{P}}$ \emph{the \textbf{exact completion} of $P$}. \end{definition}

 The universal properties of the exact completion of an elementary and pure existential doctrine can be deduced by combining the universal properties of the regular completion of a doctrine (see Theorem~\ref{theorem maietti rosolini pasquali regular comp}) with the universal properties of the $\ex/\reg$-completion, see \cite[Cor.
 3.4]{UEC}.
-We recall here the main result: \begin{theorem}[exact completion of an elementary pure existential doctrine \cite{UEC}] Let $\doctrine{\mC}{P}$ be an elementary and pure existential doctrine.
-Then the category $\exdoctrine{P}$ is exact, and the assignment $P\mapsto \exdoctrine{P}$ extends to a 2-functor
+We recall here the main result: